Untamed (1929 film): Reception

 While Untamed was a box-office success and continued Joan Crawford's rise as a fan favorite, the critical reviews were mixed.
-The New York Times critic Mordaunt Hall wrote, "...this pictorial effusion never really appears to get outside the wall of a Hollywood studio.
+The New York Times critic Mordaunt Hall wrote "this pictorial effusion never really appears to get outside the wall of a Hollywood studio.
 It does wander, however, from anything real, and the trite dialogue and vacillating natures of some of the persons involved make one shudder to think to what queer lengths producers can go with their relatively new vocalized toy."
 He commented on the vocal talents of Crawford—her first talkie—by saying, "Miss Crawford has a good voice, but she never strikes one as a girl who has been away from civilization for most of her life.
 There are moments when the fault is with Miss Crawford, and then there are instances where one is impelled to sympathize with her because of her lines."

 Another critic, from the Brooklyn Eagle, also commented on Crawford's voice with: "If Untamed does little else for Miss Crawford, it proves that she is an actress for whom the microphones should hold no fear.
 Her diction is clear and unaffected and while there is nothing in the lines that offers her opportunity for exceptional acting, she managed to make the impulsive heroine of the story somewhat more credible than the part deserves."

-Author Scott Eyman wrote, "While her acting was shaky, it was better than her singing and dancing...
-Were it not for Crawford's boundless energy, flashing sensuality, and popularity with the shopgirl audience, Thalberg might have given her up as a bad job."
+Author Scott Eyman wrote "While her acting was shaky, it was better than her singing and dancing...Were it not for Crawford's boundless energy, flashing sensuality, and popularity with the shopgirl audience, Thalberg might have given her up as a bad job."

 Box office

-According to MGM records the film earned $714,000 in the US and Canada and $260,000 elsewhere resulting in a profit of $508,000.
+According to MGM records, the film earned $714,000 in the U.S. and Canada and $260,000 in other markets, resulting in a profit of $508,000.

 Music

-In the opening scene of Untamed, Crawford dances as she sings the theme song, "Chant of the Jungle."
+In the opening scene of Untamed, Crawford dances as she sings the theme song "Chant of the Jungle."
 The song, written by Nacio Herb Brown and Arthur Freed, became a hit in 1929.
 She and Montgomery also sing the Louis Alter and Arthur Freed tune "That Wonderful Something Is Love" later in the film.

 Original music for Untamed was composed by Louis Alter, Nacio Herb Brown, and William Axt.
 Lyrics were written by Arthur Freed and Joe Goodwin.